patrick-llgc/Learning-Deep-Learning/paper_notes/unsuperpoint.md

 This paper is inspired by [SuperPoint](superpoint.md).
 However superpoint requires pseudo-gt generated from synthetic images followed by homographic adapttion (extensive, ~100 TTA to increase recall).
 Interesting/salient points emerges naturally after training.

+This paper has tons of losses!
+Balancing them is quite a task.

 #### Key ideas
 - Multitask training
 	- coarse score heatmap (x8 downsampled): no need to do NMS, and encourages interest points to be more homogenously distributed